Evaluation of the Pulmonary Patient

 Kussmaul respirations are deep, regular respirations caused by metabolic acidosis.

-Auscultation is arguably the most important component of the physical examination.
+Lung auscultation is arguably the most important component of the physical examination.
 All fields of the chest should be listened to, including the flanks and the anterior chest, to detect abnormalities associated with each lobe of the lung.
 Features to listen for include

 The character and volume of breath sounds are useful in identifying pulmonary disorders.
 Vesicular breath sounds are the normal sounds heard over most lung fields.
-Bronchial breath sounds are slightly louder, harsher, and higher pitched; they normally can be heard over the trachea and over areas of lung consolidation, such as occur with pneumonia
+Bronchial breath sounds are slightly louder, harsher, and higher pitched; they normally can be heard over the trachea and over areas of lung consolidation, such as occur with pneumonia.

 Adventitious sounds are abnormal sounds, such as crackles, rhonchi, wheezes, and stridor.